zowe/zowe-install-packaging/containers/conformance.md

 - All certificates must be stored in Secrets.
 Those files will be mounted under the `/home/zowe/keystore` directory.
 - Secrets must be defined manually by a system administrator.
 Zowe Helm Chart and Zowe Operator do NOT define content of Secrets.

-### `zowe-launch-component` Image and initContainers
+### `ompzowe/zowe-launch-scripts` Image and initContainers

-- The `zowe-launch-component` image contains necessary scripts to start Zowe components in the Zowe context.
+- The `zowe-docker-release.jfrog.io/ompzowe/zowe-launch-scripts:latest-ubuntu` or `zowe-docker-release.jfrog.io/ompzowe/zowe-launch-scripts:latest-ubi` image contains necessary scripts to start Zowe components in Zowe context.
-- This image has a `/home/zowe` directory and it will be shared and mounted to all Zowe component containers as `/home/zowe/runtime`.
+- This image has a `/component` directory and it will be used to prepare `/home/zowe/runtime` and `/home/zowe/instance` volumes to help Zowe component start.
 - In Kubernetes and OpenShift environments this step is defined with [`initContainers` specification](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

 ### Zowe Workspace Directory